solana-foundation/developer-content/content/courses/onchain-development/intro-to-anchor.md

 ## Summary

-- **Programs** on Solana have **instruction handlers** that execute instruction logic.
+- **Programs** on Solana have **instruction handlers**, which are functions that take arguments from incoming instructions.
 They are the entry point for any operation in a program.
 - **Rust** is the most common language for building Solana programs.
 The **Anchor** framework takes care of common grunt work - like reading data from incoming instructions, and checking the right accounts are provided - so you